Jacobswoude

 Jacobswoude is located in the center of the Groene Hart (Green Heart), the slightly less densely populated center area of the Randstad.
 Inhabitants of Jacobswoude depend on Alphen aan den Rijn, Leiden and Amsterdam for facilities not offered in the smaller villages.
 Most of its inhabitants commute daily to one of the larger cities in the region for work.

-Jacobswoude was administratively created on 1 January, 1991, by merging the municipalities of Leimuiden, Rijnsaterwoude and Woubrugge.
+Jacobswoude was created on 1 January 1991 by merging the municipalities of Leimuiden, Rijnsaterwoude and Woubrugge.
 On 1 January 2009, Jacobswoude merged with Alkemade and formed the new municipality of Kaag en Braassem.

 The municipality was named after the lost village of Jacobswoude that was located within the former municipal boundaries.
 The first mention of this village is from 823, when it is thought that Lord Jacob van den Woude was granted the area as a fiefdom from Louis the Pious.
 The peat surrounding the village was excavated, making Jacobswoude an island by the middle of the 18th century.
 This caused the village to deteriorate and its population moved to Woubrugge.
 Only a monument on the site of the original village remains.

 Wireless Jacobswoude is a wireless community network under construction, starting in Woubrugge, connected to Wireless Leiden.